 Finding your favorite way to drink bourbon is a personal journey, and there are no wrong answers.
 Forget any strict rules you might have heard.
 The best way to enjoy a sweet bourbon is whatever way tastes best to you.
 Whether you prefer it neat, on the rocks, or mixed into a creative drink, the goal is to savor the flavors and have a good time.
 Experimenting is part of the fun, so feel free to try different methods to discover your perfect pour.
 Here are a few simple starting points to help you get the most out of every sip.

-Add Water or Ice to Open Up Flavors
+Should You Add Water or Ice to Your Bourbon?

 If the alcohol intensity feels a bit strong at first, don’t hesitate to add a splash of water or some ice.
 This is a common practice even among professional tasters because it can soften the alcohol burn and allow the bourbon’s sweeter, more subtle notes to shine.
 A few drops of water can make a big difference, revealing hints of vanilla, caramel, or fruit that were hiding behind the heat.
 If you prefer your drink chilled, try a single large ice cube.
 It will melt slower than smaller cubes, cooling your drink without diluting it too quickly.